Who is a good fit for AWS Educate?

 Employers can post an unlimited number of jobs that match the skills and abilities of AWS Educate member students.
 This can be done either individually, or, if approved, through a no-cost, automatic scraping service provided by AWS.

-Can I invite other educators or students to join AWS Educate?
+Can I invite other students to join AWS Educate?

 How do I know if my cloud skills match what a company is hiring for?